-Eduardo is the Co-Founder & CEO of Mindset Works , the leading provider of growth mindset development services and programs.
-He co-founded it in 2007 to help people and organizations develop learning-oriented cultures and systems.
-Mindset Works provides digital and in-person training services, consulting, and programs to support the development of growth mindset cultures.
+Eduardo is the Co-Founder & CEO of Mindset Works, the leading provider of growth mindset development services and programs.
+Since he co-founded it in 2007 with Carol Dweck, Lisa Blackwell, and others, Mindset Works has supported thousands of schools and businesses in their advancement of learning-oriented cultures and systems.

 Prior to Mindset Works, Eduardo was a Principal at the Sprout Group, a venture capital firm in Silicon Valley, where he was part of the technology investment team and served on several for-profit and non-profit boards.
 Eduardo grew up in Caracas, Venezuela.
 He holds Bachelor’s degrees in Economics and Engineering from the University of Pennsylvania, as well as an MBA and M.A. in Education from Stanford University.
 Most important, he continues to enjoy lifelong learning every day.